govindsme/JenkinsfileLint/README.md

 Contributing
 ------------

-To contribute to JenkinsfileLint, clone this repo locally and commit your code on a separate branch.
+To contribute to JenkinsfileLint, fork this repo and raise a pull request.

 Author